sumsted/swervecalc/README.md

 Created from the swerve model spreadsheet on https://www.chiefdelphi.com/media/papers/2426

-Returns array of 8 Doubles where the first four values correspond to motor speed and second four values to drive angle
+Returns array of 8 doubles where the first four values correspond to motor speed and second four values to drive angle

 	WS1 (front right wheel speed command, 0 to +1)
 	WS2 (front left wheel speed command, 0 to +1)